sarangs1621/Selenium-Automation/README.md

 Feel free to modify the JavaScript snippet (`namahshivaya_script`) to suit specific feedback form requirements.
 Customize error handling and logging as needed for your setup.

+## 🎥 Demonstration

+To help you get started, we've created a GIF video showing how to access the evaluation feedback link.
+You can view it [here](https://example.com/path/to/demo.gif).
+(Replace this URL with the actual URL where your GIF video is hosted.)

 ## 🤝 Contributing

 We welcome contributions!
 To contribute: